 Date: October 2nd, 2017

 Updated: Dec 27th, 2018

-Note: This article is released in conjunction with CPU2.0, to enable users to use CPU2.0 correctly in regards to stack alignment.
-It does not present full stack programming materials nor as a sole reference for stack programming.Note: You can read / download the pdf version here.
+Note: This article is released in conjunction with CPU2.0, to enable you to use CPU2.0 correctly in regards to stack alignment.
+It does not present full stack programming materials nor as a sole reference for stack programming.Note: You can download the pdf version from the Download section.

 MS 64-bit Application Binary Interface (ABI) defines an x86_64 software calling convention known as the fastcall.
 System V also introduces similar software calling convention known as AMD64 calling convention.
 These calling conventions specify the standards and the requirements of the 64-bit APIs to enable codes to access and use them in a standardized and uniform fashion.
 This is the standard convention being employed by Win64 APIs and Linux64 respectively.
 While the two are radically different, they share similar stack alignment policy – the stack must be well-aligned to 16-byte boundaries prior to calling a 64-bit API.
 A memory address is said to be aligned to 16 if it is evenly divisible by 16, or if the last digit is 0, in hexadecimal notation.